Preventing Radicalisation (Prevent Duty)

 Schools and childcare providers can also build pupils’ resilience to radicalisation by promoting fundamental British values and enabling them to challenge extremist views.
 It is important to emphasise that the Prevent duty is not intended to stop pupils debating controversial issues.

 On the contrary, schools should provide a safe space in which children, young people and staff can understand the risks associated with terrorism and develop the knowledge and skills to be able to challenge extremist arguments.
 For early years childcare providers, the statutory framework for the Early Years Foundation Stage sets standards for learning, development and care for children from 0-5, thereby assisting their personal, social and emotional development and understanding of the world.
 (Prevent Duty Guidance - DFE-001742015)

 All Saints School has used this guidance to write a 'Prevent Risk Assessment and Action Plan' which documents how we prevent radicalisation in our school.
 The action plan can be found below.
 Staff are fully trained - they know how to identify radicalisation and what to do if they have a concern.

-All concerns should be reported to Mrs Scott immediately and recorded using the 'Notification of Radicalisation Concern Form'.
+All concerns should be reported to Mrs Ward or Mrs Scott immediately and recorded using the 'Notification of Radicalisation Concern Form'.